A closer look at the most debated and controversial moments involving Marsha Blackburn.

 In 2006, Marsha Blackburn voted for proposed constitutional amendments to ban same-sex marriage.

-In 2009, Marsha Blackburn sponsored legislation requiring presidential candidates to show their birth certificates, in response to "birther" theories about Barack Obama.
+In 2009, Marsha Blackburn sponsored legislation requiring presidential candidates to show their birth certificates in response to "birther" conspiracy theories regarding Barack Obama's citizenship.

 In 2009, Marsha Blackburn voted against the Lilly Ledbetter Fair Pay Act and the Paycheck Fairness Act.